Transformations of lattice diagrams and their associated dotted diagrams: Transformations of lattice diagrams and the areas of transformations

-For a lattice polytope $P'$, let $R$ be a rectangle that contains vertices of $\mathrm{Ver}_0(P')$ as a diagonal pair.
-We define the {\it transformation of $P'$ along the rectangle $R$} as the transformation from $P'$ to the lattice polytope whose initial vertices are $t(\mathrm{Ver}_0(P'); R)$ and terminal vertices are $\mathrm{Ver}_1(P')$, respectively. \end{definition}
+For a lattice diagram $P'$, let $R$ be a rectangle that contains vertices of $\mathrm{Ver}_0(P')$ as a diagonal pair.
+We define the {\it transformation of $P'$ along the rectangle $R$} as the transformation from $P'$ to the lattice diagram whose initial vertices are $t(\mathrm{Ver}_0(P'); R)$ and terminal vertices are $\mathrm{Ver}_1(P')$, respectively. \end{definition}

-A transformation of a lattice polytope $P$ is described as a sequence of transformations of lattice polytopes along rectangles such that each rectangle contains initial vertices of each lattice polytope as a diagonal pair.
-See Figure \ref{Fig1} for an example of a transformation of a lattice polytope along a rectangle.
+A dissolution of a lattice diagram $P$ is described as a sequence of transformations of lattice diagrams along rectangles such that each rectangle contains initial vertices of each lattice diagram as a diagonal pair.
+See Figure \ref{Fig1} for an example of a transformation of a lattice diagram along a rectangle.